raheemiqram/django_base/README.md

 ## Getting Started

-To begin using Djang_base, follow these steps:
+To begin using Django_base, follow these steps:

 1. Clone the repository to your local development environment.